shravan-padakanti/scala-3/Associativity-I.md

 #### Examples of operations are commutative but not associative

-This function is also commutative:  `f(x, y) = x^2 + y^2`
+This function is commutative but not associative:  `f(x, y) = x^2 + y^2`

 Indeed in this case, `f(x, y) = x(y, x)`, But:
 ```
 f(f(x, y), z) = (x^2 + y^2)^2 + z^2
 f(x, f(y, z)) = x^2 + (y^2 + z^2)^2
 ```
-These are polynomials of different growth rates with respect to different variables and are easily seen to be different for many x, y, z.
+These are polynomials of different growth rates with respect to different variables and are easily seen to be different for many `x, y, z`.

 Proving commutativity alone does not prove associativity and does not guarantee that the result of reduce is the same as e.g. `reduceLeft` and `reduceRight`.